Davidshen78/ai-sales-machine/README.md

 # AI Sales Machine

 Static single-file multilingual demo (UA / EN / PL).
 Upload the contents of this folder to the root of the GitHub repository.
-Vercel can deploy it without any build settings.
+Vercel can deploy it without any build setti
-Production update